mosabami/modernize-app-ai-ready/exercises/ex-5/14-setup-flow-locally.md

     > 📓 For all parameters that start with "PG", use the values from the PostgreSQL connection string that you recorded earlier in the lab.

+1. Update the variables marked below you find in the **.env** file  with values you get as described in the notes above as well as parameters you used in previous steps.

+    AZURE_OPENAI_ENDPOINT="https://azureopenai62143490.openai.azure.com/" <- needs update
+    AZURE_OPENAI_API_KEY="08c96b97791e44ea83c4dff67a76eb32" <- needs update
+    AZURE_OPENAI_DEPLOYMENT_ID="gpt-4o"
+    AZURE_AI_SEARCH_ENDPOINT="https://contososrch799498.search.windows.net" <- needs update
+    AZURE_AI_SEARCH_INDEX="brochures-vector"
+    AZURE_AI_SEARCH_API_KEY="ctkSfXrdBMgyYEIFOkECVmrWrdcRioV7wyAfqRVSNGAzSeAsUWls" <- needs update
+    PGHOST="mg32xpzwcffkg.postgres.database.azure.com" <- needs update
+    PGPORT="5432"
+    PGUSER="contosoadmin" <- make sure this is "contosoadmin" PGDATABASE="pycontosohotel"
+    PGPASSWORD="1234ABcd!"

+     > :warning: Make sure the value of PGUSER is "contosoadmin"

 1. Save your changes to the **.env** file.

 1. Open a new Terminal prompt by selecting **Terminal** from the top menu and then **New Terminal**.
 Enter the following commands to create environment variables.

     ```
     get-content .env | foreach {